1. Introduction

 "The access mode acl:Read

-is granted to Bob whom
+is granted to Bob who

-whose identity was asserted by identity provider Z.".
+their identity asserted by identity provider Z.".

 # This box contains an access grant graph # It describes in context the granted access over a resource [] acp:grant acl:Read ; acp:context [ acp:agent ex:Bob ; acp:target ex:resourceX ; acp:client ex:ClientApplicationY ; acp:issuer ex:IdentityProviderZ ; ] .